 How long does it take to drive Phantom Canyon Road?

-Located between Fremont and Teller counties, the drive will take around 2 hours.
+Located on the boundary between Fremont and Teller counties, the drive will take around 2 hours.
 This scenic byway is enjoyable and offers plenty of photo ops.
 It is one of the most scenic and historic drives in Colorado.